Massage therapists held about 149,900 jobs in 2021. The largest employers of massage therapists were as follows:

 Physical strength and dexterity.
 Massage therapists must be strong and able to exert pressure through a variety of movements of the arms and hands when manipulating a client’s muscles.

-Similarly, demand will likely increase as more healthcare providers understand the benefits of massage and these services become part of treatment plans.
-However, demand in some healthcare settings will be tempered by limited insurance coverage for massage services.
+Similarly, demand will likely increase as more healthcare providers understand the benefits of massage and include these services in their treatment plans.
+However, in some healthcare settings demand will be tempered by limited insurance coverage for massage services.

 For more information about careers in massage therapy, visit

 National Certification Board for Therapeutic Massage & Bodywork

 For more information about national testing and national certification, visit